techwiz42/convo/README.md

 logger.debug("Some debug information")
 ```

-### Continuous Integration

-[If applicable, add information about your CI setup here]
-### Continuous Integration

-[If applicable, add information about your CI setup here]

 ## Development Roadmap

 - Implement a web interface or multi-client network application to fully utilize the concurrent conversation capabilities.